 I am very happy to introduce to you our talented contributors for the inaugural edition.
-More will be listed as pieces become accepted and confirmed.
 Those who have chosen to include their email address would love to receive your feedback and become involved in your future projects.

 Rosey Li is currently pursuing a Bachelor's of Commerce Degree at Queen's University and loves to create art to express herself and capture the world around her.
 She has over 15 years of artistic experience ranging from traditional art, photography, to graphic design.
 Rosey works with pencils, watercolour, acrylic, charcoal, and oil as well as possessing advanced knowledge of Adobe Photoshop, InDesign, and Dreamweaver.